datacarpentry/r-raster-vector-geospatial/CONTRIBUTING.md

 [How to Contribute to an Open Source Project on GitHub][how-contribute].
 In brief:

-1. The published copy of the lesson is in the `gh-pages` branch of the repository (so that GitHub will regenerate it automatically).
+1. The website for the lesson is generated from the gh-pages branch.
-    Please create all branches from that,
-    and merge the [master repository][repo]'s `gh-pages` branch into your `gh-pages` branch before starting work.
-    Please do *not* work directly in your `gh-pages` branch, since that will make it difficult for you to work on other contributions.
+  The content in this branch is generated automatically by Travis CI from the master branch.
+  Make your contributions by creating a new branch from master.
+In this repository, please do not work from gh-branch.

 2. We use [GitHub flow][github-flow] to manage changes:
     1. Create a new branch in your desktop copy of this repository for each significant change.